 The information you supply may be shared within TD Bank Group.

 Please note that registering with TD does not guarantee you will be contacted, even if an opportunity should arise in your area of business.

 TD's Supplier Code of Conduct describes TD's expectations of how its suppliers conduct business and interact with TD.
-The code reflects and frames the values and standards that TD expects suppliers and their subcontractors to adhere to when engaged in business with TD - based upon the principles set out in TD's Responsible Procurement Policy.
+The code reflects and frames the values and standards that TD expects suppliers and their subcontractors to adhere to when engaged in business with TD.
 Depending on the nature of the good or service being sourced, TD may have additional requirements which are specified during the procurement process and the ongoing management and monitoring of the relationship.

 TD is committed, wherever possible, to source products and services from suppliers who respect human rights, ethics and the environment and have responsible policies and practices.
 Specifically, we expect our suppliers to operate in a manner that is consistent with these values and that is appropriate and relevant to their respective products, services and industries.